WebOrigami/docs/src/content/framework/intro6.md

   {{ svg intro/siteFull.yaml }}
 </figure>

 This meets the functional requirements of our goal.
-We could add more data to the team.yaml file, and more HTML elements to the index page template and the individual person template, but from a functional standpoint we're finished.
+We could add more data to the team.yaml file, add more HTML elements to the index page template and the individual person template, add real headshot photos, etc., but from a functional standpoint we're finished.

 We could deploy this project as it stands, running the small ori web server on a hosted machine somewhere.
 That might be necessary if the site contained some dynamic portions that would need to be reevaluated on each request.